alwinjose682/css/README.md

 **NOTE:**

-- The CSS project is divided into multiple modules each having a separate git repository.
-- This repository groups together all the CSS repositories and does not contain any code.
-- Detailed documentation for each component along with its code is within the component's specific repository.
+- Detailed documentation for each component within the component's specific directory.
 Example, for documentation and code of cashflow-consumer, check [cashflow-consumer] repository
-- All CSS components like DB, Cache, Kafka etc can be run together in a single machine.
+- All CSS components like DB, Cache, Kafka etc can be run locally in a single machine.

 **What is completed?**